 The Osoyoos Community Arts Council was incorporated in December 1981, and officially changed its name to the Osoyoos & District Arts Council, July 14, 1989.

-- to render service to participating groups
+- Render service to members

-The Osoyoos Concert Series also run by a committee of the Osoyoos & District Arts Council and is staffed totally by volunteers.
-The Osoyoos Concert Series schedules 3 concerts per season from performing artists from all over Canada.
+The Osoyoos Concert Series also run by a standing committee of the Osoyoos & District Arts Council.
+The Osoyoos Concert Series is totally operated by volunteers who coordinate and schedule 4 concerts at the Osoyoos Secondary School Community Theatre with performing artists from all over Canada.

 Awards and Bursaries: The Osoyoos and District gives a yearly a $500 bursary to the Osoyoos Secondary School and the Dorothy Fraser Music Award for the highest mark in the Conservatory of Canada exams.

-2017 Dorothy Fraser Memorial Award Winner
+2018 Dorothy Fraser Memorial Award Winner

-Community Events: The Osoyoos & District Arts Council participates in community events and this past October gave out candy to children in front of the Osoyoos Art Gallery during the “Trick or Treat on Main Street” event.
+Community Events: The Osoyoos & District Arts Council participates in community events and this past October gave out candy to children in front of The ART Gallery Osoyoos during the “Trick or Treat on Main Street” event.